Young's Seafood: Buyouts and acquisitions

 In 2000, Young's Bluecrest relaunched the Young's branded products and invested in increased production capacity.
 By then turning over more than £320 million, the company also began an expansion strategy, designed to consolidate the British fish sector.

 LGV, however, declined to back this expansion, and instead, in 2002, sold Young's Bluecrest to a new management buyout, this time backed by CapVest, a European investment firm.
 The newly capitalised company made its first acquisition (of the chilled seafood division of Albert Fisher, based in Newcastle), in June 2003.
 Purchases of the Pinegain Group and its Marr Foods division followed in October 2003; and Young's bought a 34 percent stake in Macrae Food Group, the largest dedicated producer of ready-to-eat seafood in Scotland in September 2004.
 Expansion and refurbishment of its Humber, Grimsby and Edinburgh operations followed during 2005 and 2006.

-The acquisition of the UK-based Findus operations from EQT Partners in January 2006 boosted Young's total sales to an estimated £1 billion ($1.7 billion), confirming the company's position as the leader in the UK frozen fish sector, having surpassed rivals Bird's Eye, then owned by Permira.
+The acquisition of the UK-based Findus operations from EQT AB in January 2006 boosted Young's total sales to an estimated £1 billion ($1.7 billion), confirming the company's position as the leader in the UK frozen fish sector, having surpassed rivals Bird's Eye, then owned by Permira.

 In 2019, Youngs was acquired by CapVest Partners LLP, owner of pork specialist Karro Food Group.
-Karro and Young’s combined employ about 5,000 people across the UK and Ireland.
+Karro and Young's combined employ about 5,000 people across the UK and Ireland.

 In October 2020, it acquired Germany-headquartered AliSa International GmbH, which trades as Greenland Seafood.